 The North South University (NSU) Library has grown over the years since 1992 and now is one of the best university libraries in Bangladesh.
-This is the first RFID based automated university library in the country using Bi-lingual Library Management System, developed by NSU Library, which supports MARC21, web-based online lending and receiving, browsing databases of books, a-v materials, journals, newspapers and magazines, searching full-text online books and journals, creating institutional repositories, tracking circulation system, maintain RFID self-check and book drop records, auto email alert services, etc. Its online databases provide full access to all users, facilitates navigation and reservation of books from distant work-stations through its own website http://library.northsouth.edu The users can also check their borrowing status, renew issued resources, and can reserve three books at a time for 48 hours through the library website.
+This is the first RFID based automated university library in the country using KOHA Intigrated Library Management System, which supports MARC21, web-based online lending and receiving, browsing a-v materials, searching full-text online books, tracking circulation system, maintaining RFID self-check and book drop records, auto email alert services, etc. Its online databases provide full access to all users facilitate navigation and reservation of books from distant work-stations through its own website http://opac.northsouth.edu The users can also check their borrowing status, renew issued resources, and can reserve three books at a time for 48 hours through the library website.
 This is the only university library in Bangladesh where the Library of Congress Classification System is being used to organize and arrange books, reports, journals, and other resources.
 The library has introduced state-of-the-art technology Radio Frequency Identification (RFID) Based Library Management System to automate library operation and management for the first time in the country in December 2012, financed by the World Bank and the University Grants Commission of Bangladesh under the Higher Education Quality Enhancement Project (HEQEP).
 Now, the library users themselves can issue and return books using Self-Check and Book-Drop machines.
 They can also track the books on shelves using tracking machines.
 The library consists of six floors with over 70,000 sq.ft. area at the south-east side of the NSU campus at Bashundhara, Dhaka.
 It can accommodate over 1,400 students at a time in its well-furbished reading rooms.
 On an average 2,500 users use the library every day.

 NSU Library Vision

-The NSU library will support the research, teaching, and learning needs of the North South University community by providing wide-ranging scholarly resources, facilities, and services to faculty members, staff, and students in the discovery, use, creation, and management of information.
+The NSU library will support the research, teaching, and learning needs of the North South University community by providing wide-ranging scholarly resources, facilities, and services to faculty members, staff, and students in discovering, using, creating, and managing information.

 NSU Library Resources